consulo/consulo-dev.github.io/docs/tutorials/code_inspections.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The IntelliJ Platform provides tools designed for static code analysis called _code inspections_, which help the user maintain and clean up code without actually executing it.
+The Consulo provides tools designed for static code analysis called _code inspections_, which help the user maintain and clean up code without actually executing it.
-Custom code inspections can be implemented as IntelliJ Platform plugins.
+Custom code inspections can be implemented as Consulo plugins.
-Examples of the plugin approach are the IntelliJ Platform SDK code samples [inspection_basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/inspection_basics) and [comparing_references_inspection](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/comparing_references_inspection).
+Examples of the plugin approach are the Consulo SDK code samples [inspection_basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/inspection_basics) and [comparing_references_inspection](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/comparing_references_inspection).
 In addition, the comparing_references_inspection code sample demonstrates implementing a unit test.

 You can also create custom inspections through the IntelliJ IDEA user interface.
 See [Code Inspection](https://www.jetbrains.com/idea/webhelp/code-inspection.html) and [Creating Custom Inspections](https://www.jetbrains.com/idea/help/creating-custom-inspections.html) for more information.

-See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in _IntelliJ Platform UI Guidelines_ on naming, writing description, and message texts for inspections.
+See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in _Consulo UI Guidelines_ on naming, writing description, and message texts for inspections.

 ## Creating an Inspection Plugin